15 Under $30 Amazon Finds That Turn Your Home into a Haunted House

 Frighten unsuspecting guests by nestling this black-framed photo amid other family photos.
 From one angle, people see a vintage black-and-white photo of a young girl.
 But view it from another angle and her sweet face turns demonic.
 For more frightfully good ideas, check out these 30 cheap Halloween DIY decorations for the spookiest holiday ever.

-Cast an eerie nighttime glow over your home with a luminous stretchy spiderweb that's covered with spiders.
-Durable and weatherproof, the web can be hung outdoors, stretched above a front door or across an archway.
+Cast an eerie nighttime glow over your home with a luminous stretchy spiderweb that’s covered with spiders.
+Durable and weatherproof, the web can be hung outdoors, stretched above a front door, or across an archway.
 It looks equally scary indoors, where you can increase the fear factor by stretching it over a reflective surface, like a mirror.
 Drape the rest of the furniture in white sheets, and your haunted house is ready for guests.
+For other fears, here’s why people are afraid of the number 13.

 Transform that autumnal door wreath or a faux-flower centerpiece into an unnerving decoration with these eyeballs that always look like they’re following you.
 Simply stick one into the center of each flower bloom, then sit back and watch people freak out.
 And for the little monsters in the house, don’t miss these easy Halloween crafts your kid will love to make.